 - Formally notify your vendors of your decision.
 This usually requires written notice.
 Check your contracts for specific instructions for modifying or cancelling your agreement.

 - Lock in your new date and notify your invited guests.
 Perhaps you are inviting all the same people again, or maybe you’ve made the Plan B a smaller event and you need to get the word out to a different group of people.

 I think the biggest responsibility I have as a wedding planner during this time is keeping my clients calm and ensuring them that everything will work out for their event.
 I take as much of the burden of rescheduling or cancelling as I can off their shoulders and handle it on the back end for them.
 These are the things you hope your planner never has to do for you, but you’re glad to have them when something like this pops up.

-Today, the day that should have been Heather and Emily’s 10th Anniversary Celebration and Vow Renewal ceremony at the Peabody Library, is now a gloomy, disappointing day for the couple.
+On March 21st, the day that should have been Heather and Emily’s 10th Anniversary Celebration and Vow Renewal ceremony at the Peabody Library, was a gloomy, disappointing day for the couple.
 They had expected to see all-white décor with gold accents, taste an international variety of cuisine, and listen to some peppy music that represented who they are as a happy couple.
-So, today, I brought a little bit of the aesthetic they were looking for to their front door.
+So, on that day, I brought a little bit of the aesthetic they were looking for to their front door.
 (They live ½ mile away from me) It’s not nearly as lovely as the arrangement they would have gotten from their florist for the event, but it’s the best I could do with an assortment of bouquets from Harris Teeter!
 Hopefully I made Heather and Emily’s day a little better.
-Together, we are looking forward to the event taking place 51 weeks after they had originally planned.
+Together, we are looking forward to the event taking place more than a year after they had originally planned.